 In other variations with Lotus Posture, the only hand position is altered.
 Instead of holding the big toes, hands are put in Anjali Mudra.

 In yet another variation, hands are clasped and the head is placed on the palms of the hands which are clasped and placed on the floor.

 Good for Constipation, Indigestion, and Piles

 It stretches the abdomen organs and muscles.
 As a result, it removes constipation, indigestion, and other stomach disorders.
 It controls piles also.

 Improves the functions of Pelvic Region

-Blood circulation to the lower part of body gets reduced.
-In consequence, the functions of the organs of Pelvic region and stomach get improved.
+Blood circulation to the lower part of the body gets reduced.
+In consequence, the functions of the organs of the Pelvic region and stomach get improved.
 It nourishes the reproductive organs.
 This pose is an excellent remedy for back pain.